Ruben Amorim tactics, formation and playing style: How could Man Utd line up under new head coach?

 Gyokeres is helped, in part, by the proximity of Sporting's wide players, who are better able to link up with him thanks to their tucked-inside positioning.
 By asking the same of his wide players at United, Amorim would hope to increase Hojlund's overall involvement and, in turn, his scoring output.

-It is just one of many areas of tactical intrigue ahead of Amorim's eagerly-anticipated arrival at Old Trafford.
+It is just one of many areas of tactical intrigue ahead of Amorim's eagerly-anticipated arrival.